gekkowarez/bruteforce/README.md

 # Gekko Warez Bruteforce Backtester
+# With added bulk TOML to Gekko Config writer

 A swiss army nodejs brute force backtester for Gekko trading bot.
 Saves time so you can spend more time looking good.